 Perhaps you already know that Belgian beer is among the best beer in the world, but do you know why?
 Find out what sets Belgian beer apart with a tour of De Halve Maan, one of Bruges’ famous and award-winning breweries.
 Located in the heart of the city and offering views of the canals, this tasting tour will teach you about the history of brewing in Bruges and its economic and cultural significance today.
 If you don’t drink beer, you can still enjoy the lovely ambiance of the brewery, as well as the fantastic lunch offerings.

 Pay a visit to some of the several unique, live music spots in the city.
 What’s so special is many of these venues are located in spectacular historic buildings, such as the Bistro Zwart Huis.
 Erected in 1492, this late-Gothic building was originally a merchant’s house.
 The brick interior, cozy fireplace and flickering candles set the ideal mood for listening to some live tunes.

 When you think of great food, Belgium is probably not the first country to come to mind, but we don’t think it’s getting a fair shake among foodies.
 Bruges offers tons of fabulous dining options, some of which might surprise you.
 For a culinary experience you aren’t expecting, visit Kok au Vin.
 This chic restaurant has everything from squid fried in hazelnut butter to white sausage and snails to tease your taste buds.

-What are your favorite things to do in Bruges?
+What are your favorite things to do when you visit Bruges?
 Share your tips in the comments!